 Foundations for Ending Poverty: Providing Sustainable Water and Sanitation Services

-Looking forward, these challenges will be exacerbated by growing competition for water resources as urban areas and populations grow, land use changes, and climate change increases.
+Looking forward, these challenges will be exacerbated by growing competition for water resources as urban areas and populations grow, land use changes, and climate variability and change increases.
 All of these issues are at the core of the water-energy-food nexus.

 The following elements define the World Bank’s approach: